opensearch-project/project-website/_posts/2025-03-27-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512.md

 ![Indexing throughput fp16 for gist-1m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/gist-1m-indexing-fp16.png){: .img-fluid}

-### COHERE-10M WITH fp32
+### COHERE-10M with fp32

 Indexing operations demonstrate a 8% boost, while search latencies demonstrate a 5% improvement compared to AVX2.
-Scaling search clients from 20 to 280 shows up to 12% QPS boost with AVX-512.
+Scaling search clients from 20 to 280 shows a QPS boost of up to 12% with AVX-512.

 ![Scaling search QPS fp32 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-search-scaling-fp32.png){: .img-fluid}

 ![Indexing throughput fp32 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-indexing-fp32.png){: .img-fluid}

-### COHERE-10M WITH SQfp16
+### COHERE-10M with SQfp16

 SQfp16 encoding with AVX-512 delivers a 6% performance boost in indexing and a 5% improvement in search latencies.
-Scaling search clients from 20 to 280 clients for throughput analysis shows up to a 13% QPS boost, with 10% lower latencies on average when using AVX-512.
+Scaling search clients from 20 to 280 for throughput analysis shows a QPS boost of up to a 13%, with 10% lower latencies on average when using AVX-512.

 ![Search latencies fp16 for cohere-10m dataset](/assets/media/blog-images/2025-03-24-Boost-OpenSearch-VectorSearch-Performance-With-Intel-AVX512/cohere-10m-search-latencies-fp16.png){: .img-fluid}